oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     	successfully deployed
     	```

-	4. Deploy the CloudBank service

-		You will now deploy your Customer service to the Oracle Backend for Spring Boot using the CLI.
-You will deploy into the `application` namespace, and the service name will be `cloudbank`.
-Run this command to deploy your service, make sure you provide the correct path to your JAR file:

-    	```shell
-    	oractl> <copy>
-		deploy --isRedeploy false --appName application --serviceName cloudbank --jarLocation /path/to/creditscore/target/cloudbank-0.0.1-SNAPSHOT.jar --imageVersion 0.0.1</copy>
-		uploading... upload successful
-		building and pushing image... docker build and push successful creating deployment and service... create deployment and service  = cloudbank, appName = application, isRedeploy = false successful successfully deployed
-    	```

 		> What happens when you use the Oracle Backend for Spring Boot CLI **bind** command?
     	When you run the `deploy` command, the Oracle Backend for Spring Boot CLI does several things for you:

     	* TODO
 		* Magics and fireworks

-## Task 5: Verify the deployment
+## Task 4: Verify the deployment

 TODO: Some kind of verification perhaps curl to account, customer, transaction and creditscore?

-## Task 6: Expose the services using APISIX Gateway
+## Task 5: Expose the services using APISIX Gateway

 1. Get APISIX Gateway Admin Key